Top-rated movers to make your Tempe to Santa Ana move easy

 - Santa Ana is considered to be less safe than Tempe with a score of 45.83 vs Tempe’s 57.64.

-- Air quality in Santa Ana is moderate, and in Tempe it's good.
+- Air quality in Santa Ana is Moderate, and in Tempe it’s Good.

 - Truck parking permits: Make sure to look into local parking regulations—some areas require permits for large moving trucks.

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Ensure the company you choose is licensed to handle your move.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.